telegraphic/pfb_introduction/README.md

 If you find this useful, please consider citing the accompanying Chapter of the Handbook of Astronomical Instrumentation.
 This is available on arxiv:

-**Spectrometers and Polyphase Filterbanks in Radio Astronomy**, Danny C. Price, 2016.
+Danny C. Price, *Spectrometers and Polyphase Filterbanks in Radio Astronomy*,  2016. arXiv 1607.03579

 URL: http://arxiv.org/abs/1607.03579